254In61/ocp4-on-aws/README.md

   - Access to AWS.
 You'll need the aws user key and aws access secret key.
   - Access to Redhat to download the needed installation programs and pull-secret.txt.

-2. Build an AWS VPC:
+2. (OPTIONAL) Build an AWS VPC, if not having one:
   - Clone this repository to your local environment :  $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git
   - Update env-vars file from line 3-8.
   - Set the environmental variables of the EC2 $ source env-vars